nicky-yim/Tip-Calculator/README.md

 - A reset button to reset tip percent and split to default values
 - Not exactly a feature but I guess it looks cooler than some other tip calculators?

-# TO-DO
-- [ ] better design?
-Idk.
-Maybe onPressed effect on keypad?
-Need to do some reading on Android material design :joy:

 # Screenshots
 Who doesn't like screenshots?